browserengineering/book/book/animations.md

 transfoms and scrolling, but they are not fully composited and threaded, and transform transition animations are not supported.
 Implement these.
-(Hint: for transforms, it just requires following the same pattern as for `opacity`; for scrolling, it requires setting fewer dirty bits in `handle_down`.)
+(Hint: for transforms, it just requires following the same pattern as for `opacity`; for scrolling, it requires setting fewer dirty flags in `handle_down`.)
 [A simultaneous transform and opacity animation][tr-example] should now work, without any raster, and scrolling on that page should not raster either.